Answers to Some Frequently Asked Questions

 4. What payment methods are accepted?

-A: You may pay with cash, check or money order.
+A: You may pay with cash, check and debit/credit cards.

 5. Do I need my birth certificate to get a social security card?